 The sifting segregation tendency of powders is assessed in accordance with the ASTM D6940 standard.
 A representative sample of a bulk solid is placed in the upper hopper and discharged to form a heap within the lower hopper, allowing segregation to take place.
 The segregated powder is discharged in a funnel flow pattern intended to recover zones of segregated powder.
 Specimens are collected from the discharge stream and sub-divided by a rotary riffler to be tested relevant to the application.

-These experimental approaches improve the understanding of how transportation and handling efforts can induce segregation of powders.
+These experimental approaches improve the understanding of how transportation and handling efforts can induce segregation of powders and related solid materials.